Contractual Tenancy Agreement – Furnished House

-This Contractual Tenancy Agreement – Furnished House should be used where a Landlord wishes to grant a tenancy of a furnished house in circumstances where the tenancy cannot be an assured shorthold tenancy.
-Usually the tenancy will have a term of 6 or 12 months.
+This Contractual Tenancy Agreement – Furnished House should be used where a landlord in England wishes to grant a tenancy of a furnished house in circumstances where the tenancy cannot be an assured shorthold tenancy.
+Usually, the tenancy will have a term of 6 or 12 months.

 The Tenancy Agreement complies with relevant housing legislation and takes account of the OFT’s 2005 Guidance on unfair terms in tenancy agreements.

 If the landlord requires a guarantor for the tenant, e.g. because the tenant does not have a satisfactory credit history or references, the Tenancy Agreement Guarantee should be used in addition.